 "I don’t think it is right for kids to grow up thinking these things, that just mom does everything,” Markle told Nick News in the clip, which was obtained by Inside Edition.
 "It's always 'Mom does this' and 'Mom does that.'"

 "If you see something that you don’t like or are offended by on television or any other place, write letters and send them to the right people and you can really make a difference, not just for yourself but for lots of other people," Markle concluded, as reported by The New York Times.

 And what do you know?
 Procter & Gamble ultimately did change their phrasing to "people everywhere," just like Markle requested.
 Although it hasn't been confirmed that her letter is what sparked the change, the experience was a life lesson for Markle that she spoke about during a 2015 speech at the U.N.

 "It was at that moment that I realized the magnitude of my actions.
 At the age of 11, I had created my small level of impact by standing up for equality," she said.

-When she joins the Royal Family, Markle will have many opportunities to make a difference for people all over the world — and something tells me that she'll use her new platform to continue fighting for positive change.
+With her current career, Markle will have many opportunities to make a difference for people all over the world — and something tells me that she'll use her new platform to continue fighting for positive change.